Like thunder follows lightning, the moment of waking is often missed as the sounds of awareness rumble inside one’s head.

 Last week’s killbot outbreak in Tehran has been traced to an extremist Baptist group in Virginia.

 Federal agents surrounded the home of preacher Bob Phillips to make the arrest.
 After surrounding Phillips’s compound, ready for an protracted siege, the leader of the group let himself be taken without resistance.

-A thin and dented screen door slowly opened and a man of fifty wearing a long white robe and ten gallon Stetson emerged with his hands in the air.
+A thin and dented screen door slowly opened and a man of 50 wearing a long white robe and 10-gallon Stetson emerged with his hands in the air.